jspm/jspm.org/docs/guide.md

 > Installs have been heavily optimized for performance, and include support for `install --offline` and `install --prefer-offline`.

 After install if you inspect the package.json it will now contain a `"type": "module"` field.
-This matches the Node.js `--experimental-modules` support for ES modules in `.js` files.
+This matches the Node.js [`--experimental-modules` support for ES modules in `.js` files](http://2ality.com/2019/04/nodejs-esm-impl.html#filename-extensions).
 Set this to `"commonjs"` if working with CommonJS files.

 ## ES Modules in Node.js

-We can now load the installed dependencies as ES modules:
+To load the installed dependencies as ES modules:

 test.js
 ```js